 The Fund generally will invest at least 80% of its total assets in securities that comprise the Underlying Index.
 Strictly in accordance with its guidelines and mandated procedures, Invesco Indexing LLC (the "Index Provider") compiles and maintains the Underlying Index.

-The Index Provider is affiliated with Invesco Capital Management LLC, the Fund's investment adviser (the "Adviser"), and Invesco Distributors, Inc., the Fund's distributor (the "Distributor").
+The Index Provider is affiliated with the Adviser and Invesco Distributors, Inc., the Fund's distributor (the "Distributor").

-The Underlying Index seeks to measure the performance of a portfolio of U.S. dollar-denominated high yield corporate bonds (commonly known as "junk bonds") with maturities or, in some cases, "effective maturities" in the year 2029 (collectively, "2029 Bonds").
-Certain bonds in which the Fund may invest may contain embedded call options.
-An embedded call option means that the bond's issuer has the right to redeem a bond prior to its designated maturity date.
-Accordingly, the effective maturity date of a bond reflects an assessment of when that bond is likely to be called by the issuer, or in the alternate, the bond's stated maturity date (if it is not called by the issuer).
+The Underlying Index seeks to measure the performance of a portfolio of U.S. dollar-denominated high yield corporate bonds (commonly known as "junk bonds") with maturities or, in some cases, "effective maturities" in the year 2021 (collectively, "2021 Bonds").
+Effective maturity is an assessment of a bond's likely call date or maturity (if not called by the issuer).
 With respect to establishing the effective maturity of a bond, the effective maturity is the actual year of maturity (i) if no embedded issuer call option exists for a bond; (ii) if a bond contains an embedded issuer call option, with the first call date within 13 months of maturity and a par call price; and (iii) unless the yield to next call date is less than the yield to maturity, in which case the bond's effective maturity is deemed to be the year of the next call date.

 In selecting components for inclusion in the Underlying Index, the Index Provider begins with an investment universe of U.S. dollar-denominated bonds issued by companies domiciled in the U.S., Canada, Western Europe (which the Index Provider defines, as of the date of this prospectus, to be: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom) or Japan.
-To be eligible for inclusion in the Underlying Index, bonds must (i) pay a fixed amount of taxable interest; (ii) have a maximum credit rating of BB+ from S&P Global Ratings, a division of S&P Global Inc. ("S&P"), or Fitch Ratings Inc. ("Fitch") or a maximum credit rating of Ba1 from Moody's Investors Service, Inc. ("Moody's"); (iii) have a minimum average credit rating (computed by calculating the simple average of a bond's rating published by S&P. Fitch and Moody's and then rounding down to the nearest rating step) of CCC- from S&P, Fitch and Moody's; and (iv) have at least \$200 million in face value outstanding (existing bonds in the eligible universe require \$150 million in face value outstanding to remain eligible).
+To be eligible for inclusion in the Underlying Index, bonds must (i) pay a fixed amount of taxable interest; (ii) have a maximum credit rating of BB+ from S&P Global Ratings, a division of S&P Global Inc. ("S&P"), or Fitch Ratings Inc. ("Fitch") or a maximum credit rating of Ba1 from Moody's Investors Service, Inc. ("Moody's"); (iii) have a minimum average credit rating (computed by calculating the simple average of a bond's ratings published by S&P, Fitch and Moody's and then rounding down to the nearest rating step) of CCC- from S&P, Fitch and Moody's; and (iv) have at least \$200 million in face value outstanding (existing bonds in the eligible universe require \$150 million in face value outstanding to remain eligible).